icredibletech/git-security/README.md

 icredible_repository_restore_token: ${{ secrets.ICREDIBLE_REPOSITORY_RESTORE_TOKEN }}
 ```

-# ⚙️ Optional: Pausing Workflows During Restore
+# ⚙️ Optional: Suspend Workflows During Restore

-To ensure that the restore process runs without any interference from other automated workflows in your repository, this action includes a safety feature to temporarily pause all GitHub Actions.
+To ensure that the restore process runs without any interference from other automated workflows in your repository, this action includes a safety feature to temporarily suspend all GitHub Actions.

 This is highly recommended for repositories with active CI/CD pipelines or other automations.

 # # How It Works
   - Before Restore: The action saves your repository's current workflow settings.
-  - Pause: It then temporarily disables GitHub Actions for the entire repository.
+  - Suspend: It then temporarily disables GitHub Actions for the entire repository.
   - After Restore: Once the restore is complete (or if it fails), the action automatically restores the original workflow settings, re-enabling them.

 # # Configuration

 You can control this feature using the pause_actions input in your restore workflow file.
-  - pause_actions: 'true' (Default): Activates the safety feature.
+  - suspend_actions: 'true' (Default): Activates the safety feature.
 Workflows will be paused during the operation.
-  - pause_actions: 'false': Deactivates the feature.
+  - suspend_actions: 'false': Deactivates the feature.
 Workflows will remain active, which is not recommended unless you are sure no other actions will interfere.